Exploration noise for learning linear-quadratic mean field games: Introduction

-with the conditional expectation becoming an expectation if $\varepsilon=0$.
+with the conditional expectation becoming an expectation if $\varepsilon=0$ (whence our choice to use $\varepsilon {\boldsymbol W} $ as random variable in the conditioning, as this notation allows us to distinguish easily between the two cases without and with common noise).
 Throughout, $f$ and $g$ are typically assumed to be bounded and Lipschitz continuous functions.
 When $\varepsilon=0$, this is enough for ensuring the existence of solutions to the fixed point \eqref{eq:intro:fixed}, but uniqueness is known to fail in general, except under some additional conditions.
 For instance, the Lasry-Lions monotonicity condition, when adapted to this setting, says that uniqueness indeed holds true if $Q^\dagger f$ and $R^\dagger g$ (with $\dagger$ denoting the transpose) are non-decreasing in the sense that (see \cite{delfog2019})

 with $\cdot$ denoting the standard inner product in ${\mathbb R}^d$.
 When $\epsilon>0$, existence and uniqueness hold true, even though the coefficients are not monotone (see \cite{fog2018}).
 This is a very clear instance of the effective impact of the noise onto the search of equilibria.